This week, I interviewed Noah Hunter over email about his LSAT tutoring services for law school applicants.

 One of the exercises that I try with my students is to create an argument that they might participate in wherein their “adversary” makes the same logical mistake as the passage that I am trying to explain.
 You’d be surprised how often they cannot see the mistake in the LSAT, but can almost instantaneously see the flaw when they are trying to “win” an argument!

-Q: That’s great.
-I’m digging your approach.
-To keep going on this line, why should a student hire you over other tutors?
+Q: I’m digging your approach.
+Why should a student hire you over other tutors?

 A: I meet the criteria that most of the elite tutoring services require (177 LSAT, 5 years experience, top law school, actual teaching ability), but I think I exceed most of those standards because I am naturally empathetic and have a gift for seeing how students’ minds work.
 I have an ability to read their attitudes and anticipate things that will motivate them, not to mention a sincere desire to help them.